 An Ancient Tradition

-Similar to Yoga, Aromatherapy is an ancient tradition.
-In general, Aromatherapy uses the aromatic oils extracted from the leaves, roots, stems, seeds, fruits and flowers of many different plants for therapeutic purposes.
+Aromatherapy uses essential oils extracted from the leaves, roots, stems, seeds, fruits and flowers of different plants to stimulate mental, emotional and physical wellbeing.

-Essential oils were widely known and used in traditional cultures well before the advent of modern science.
-The Chinese, Indians, Egyptians, Greeks, and Romans used them widely in cosmetics, perfumes and drugs.
-Amazingly, historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.
+Essential oils were widely known and used in traditional cultures, well before the advent of modern science.
+Chinese, Indians, Egyptians, Greeks, and Romans used them widely in cosmetics, perfumes and drugs.
+Amazingly, historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.!

 Around the Year 40, the Greek physician Dioscorides first wrote about the healing properties of a number of essential oils.
-Then later in the 11th century, the famous physician Avicenna similarly described different essential oils and their use as medicines.
+Then, later in the 11th century, the famous physician Avicenna also described different essential oils and their use as medicines.

-Interestingly, it the structure of essential oils closely resembles those of actual human hormones.
-These stimulate the release of brain messengers such as serotonin, endorphins and adrenalin.
+Surprisingly, scientists have determined that the chemistry of essential oils is similar to that of human hormones.
+As a result, they can stimulate the release of brain messengers such as serotonin, endorphins and adrenalin.
 In turn, these directly affect our energy, mood and our state of clarity and calmness.

 A great example is the use of essential oils during Savasana at the end of Yoga practice.
 Essential oils can also be used at the beginning of a class to help energize and gain greater mental clarity.

 Choose the Ideal Essential Oil to Inspire Your Yoga